botbreeder/mudbasic/README.md

 It's an adaptive ad hoc network of modules communicating and computing in controlled natural language.
 You wanted it.
 They work on a temporal description of the evolution of a directed graph, a [dynamic](https://towardsdatascience.com/overview-of-deep-learning-on-graph-embeddings-4305c10ad4a4) [graph](https://towardsdatascience.com/what-are-dynamic-graphs-and-why-they-are-interesting-180b9fab9229).

 The world is made up of stories.
+Because it doesn't need to be an accurate physical simulation.